I use four primary credit cards to accrue points (which, compared to some travel freaks, is nothing). They each serve a distinct purpose for me.

 So from this card alone I'm getting enough points for a round trip international ticket (~30k miles each way on the low end).

-Chase Freedom Unlimited - I got this card to improve my "credit mix", which is a small factor in your overall credit score.
+I got this card to improve my "credit mix", which is a small factor in your overall credit score.
 (Having more cards actually improves your credit, assuming you use them responsibly).
-I thought about upgrading my Chase Sapphire Preferred card to the snazzy new Chase Sapphire Reserve, but because I already have the Amex Platinum card (the Chase Sapphire Reserve's #1 rival), adding another card with overlapping benefits and another hefty annual fee didn't make sense.
+I thought about upgrading my Chase Sapphire Preferred card to the snazzy new Chase Sapphire Reserve, but because I already have the Amex Platinum card (the Chase Sapphire Reserve's main rival), adding another card with overlapping benefits and another hefty annual fee didn't make sense.
 I needed a new card, and after much deliberation, I settled on the Freedom Unlimited.

 The Freedom Unlimited is a cash-back card.
 It pays 1.5% cash back.
 But if you have another Chase credit card like the Sapphire Preferred, that cash back counts as Chase Ultimate Rewards points (1.5 points per dollar).

-Even though the Freedom Unlimited has only a meager sign-up bonus ($150 back after you spend $500) and therefore might not seem like the best "travel card," I've found it to be an excellent supplementary card.
+Even though the Freedom Unlimited has only a meager sign-up bonus ($150 or 15K points back after you spend $500) and therefore might not seem like the best travel card, I've found it to be an excellent supplementary card.
 Getting 1.5x points on ALL purchases is nice!
-I use this card for every purchase that I cannot get a higher bonus from with one of my other cards (OR from shopping with on the Chase Ultimate Rewards portal, which I will say more about below).
+I use this card for every purchase that I cannot get a higher bonus from with one of my other cards (or from shopping with on the Chase Ultimate Rewards portal, which I will say more about below).
 It's my default card.
 I use it for buying clothes.
 I use it at Target.
 I've even used it to pay taxes.
 I use it when there is no better option.
 And I feel great about it, because at least I'm not settling for 1 measly point per dollar.
 1.5?
 I can live with that.

-Amex Platinum - This is the Boss card.
+This is a boss card.
 I got an offer in the mail for a 100K sign-up bonus and couldn't resist.
 I believe the current bonus stands at 60K.

 The perks with this card are ridiculous.
 Mainly, I love it because it covers my third goal: lounge access.
 I now start every trip out of my home airport, Sea-Tac, with yogurt and fresh berries (and the occasional mimosa) in the Amex Centurion lounge.
 If you fly Delta, the Platinum card will also grant you access to Delta lounges.
-(There's a brand new Delta lounge at Sea-Tac; I'm excited to fly Delta so I can try it out.)
+(There's a massive Delta lounge at Sea-Tac, so when I fly Delta I can take my pick.)

 If the $550 annual fee sounds brutal, this hack takes some of the sting away: